iter-tools/iter-tools/API.md

 **dropWhile(predicate, [source](#sourceiterable))**

-Returns values from `source`, omitting consecutive values at the beginning of `source` for which the result of `predicate(item, idx)` is truthy.
+Returns values from `source`, omitting consecutive values at the beginning of `source` for which the result of `predicate(value, idx)` is truthy.

 ```js
 dropWhile(isEven, range(5)); // 0, 2, 4